verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 ### All together now

-Find on CodeSandbox a working version of the previous code, or play around with it!
+You can find a working version of the code above on CodeSandbox for you to play around with it!

 [![Check if an element is still inside viewport after a given time](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/mzokk46vlx)

 ## Final words

-See how easy is to do check if an element is still inside the viewport after some time using `IntersectionObserver`?
+See how easy is it to check if an element is still inside the viewport after some time using `IntersectionObserver`?

-For more information about how to create a LazyLoad using `IntersectionObserver`, see [Intersection Observer and Lazy Load of elements]({{ site.baseurl }}{% post_url 2017-09-04-using-intersection-observers-to-create-vanilla-lazyload %}).
+For more information about how to create LazyLoad using `IntersectionObserver`, see [Intersection Observer and Lazy Load of elements]({{ site.baseurl }}{% post_url 2017-09-04-using-intersection-observers-to-create-vanilla-lazyload.md %}).

 Is there something you would have done differently, or do you agree with what I did here?
 Please let me know in the comments!